jw149j/ExData_Plotting1/README.md

 ## Notes on the plotting scripts

 The scripts assume that :
 1)  the original data has been unzipped to 'household_power_consumption.txt'
 2)  the data file is present in the working directory.

-The scripts utilise the script CodeFlow.R which ensures that a correctly
-formatted data frame containing the date filtered data is available.

-CodeFlow.R sources the script Code.R which contains functions to detect the
-presence of the appropriate data frame and generates it if not present.

 Each of the plotX.R scripts can be called to generate the corresponding
 plotX.png file

+The extraction of data required is presented as a horrible kludge, due to
+the requirement that only the scripts plot(1-4).R be examined in the evaluation
+phase.

+The entire code block to the call to png()  can be replaced by the line "source("CodeFlow.R")", which will examine the environment for the
+appropriately filtered and reformatted data frame, and efficiently
+generate it if it is not present.